mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/en/Krita_transforms_free.png
    :align: center

 With this tool you can rotate and resize on the canvas, or put it in perspective.
-Or you can use advanced transform tools, like the warp, cage and liquefy, which allow you to transform by drawing custom points or even by pretending it's a transforming brush.
+Or you can use advanced transform tools, like the warp, cage and liquify, which allow you to transform by drawing custom points or even by pretending it's a transforming brush.

 :ref:`deform_brush_engine`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Like the filter brush engine, Krita also has a Deform Brush Engine, which allows you to transform with a brush.
-The deform is like a much faster version of the Liquefy transform tool mode, but in exchange, its results are of much lower quality.
+The deform is like a much faster version of the Liquify transform tool mode, but in exchange, its results are of much lower quality.

 .. figure:: /images/en/Krita_transforms_deformvsliquefy.png
    :align: center

-   Apple transformed into a pear with liquefy on the left and deform brush on the right.
+   Apple transformed into a pear with liquify on the left and deform brush on the right.

 Furthermore, you can't apply the deform brush as a non-destructive mask.